Coneflowers – Echinacea SPP.: Edible & Medicinal Uses of the Trendiest of Wild Plants

 Bergamot – Monarda Spp.: Edible & Medicinal Uses of the Bee Balm of Wild Plants

-In Anishinaabemowin, sasaapkwaanins, bergamot is also popularly known as bee balm.
+Bergamot (Monarda spp.) is also popularly known as bee balm.
 It’s a native edible and medicinal plant that’s frequented by pollinators (although that’s not why it’s called bee balm!)
 And it’s a mint, named after the similar tasting bergamot orange that flavors earl grey tea.
-Wild bergamot (monarda fistulosa) is rare here.
-It’s the …
+Wild bergamot (Monarda fistulosa) is rare here.
+It’s the light …

 Read more